TDG-Platform/docs/ENVI_Spectral_Index.md

 **Description of Input Parameters and Options for the "ENVI_Spectral_Index":**
 This task will work on Digital Globe images with a IMD file located in the S3 location:
 Input imagery sensor types include: QuickBird, WorldView 1, WorldView 2, WorldView 3 and GeoEye

+**Description of Output and options for the "ENVI_Spectral_Index":**
+This task will provide a raster of the spectral index output in both an ENVI hdr format and tif format.

 **REQUIRED SETTINGS AND DEFINITIONS:**